film42/jruby-profiler-flame_graph_profile_printer/README.md

-# Jruby::Profiler::FlameGraphProfilePrinter
+# JRuby::Profiler::FlameGraphProfilePrinter

-This is a Jruby Profiler Printer that will dump a profile into a form for usage with FlameGraph.
+This is a JRuby Profiler Printer that will dump a profile into a form for usage with FlameGraph.

 ## Installation